-America's gun culture in eight charts
+America's gun culture in 10 charts

 For those from countries where guns are not widely owned, it can be a surprise to discover that they are relatively cheap to purchase in the US.

-Given that 23 weapons were found at the hotel and further 19 at his home, Paddock may have spent more than $70,000 (£52,800) on weapons and accessories, such as tripods, scopes, ammunition and cartridges.
+In addition to the 23 weapons at the hotel, a further 19 were recovered from Paddock's home.
+It is estimated that he may have spent more than $70,000 (£52,800) on firearms and accessories such as tripods, scopes, ammunition and cartridges.

 Who supports gun control?

 US public opinion on the banning of handguns has changed dramatically over the last 60 years.
-This dataset is incomplete but it shows that support has shifted over time and now a significant majority opposes a ban on handguns, according to polling by Gallup.
+Support has shifted over time and now a significant majority opposes a ban on handguns, according to polling by Gallup.

+But a majority of Americans say they are dissatisfied with US gun laws and policies, and most of those who are unhappy want stricter legislation.

-However some controls are widely supported by people across the political divide - such as restricting the sale of guns to people who are mentally ill, or on "watch" lists.
+Some controls are widely supported by people across the political divide - such as restricting the sale of guns to people who are mentally ill, or on "watch" lists.

+But Republicans and Democrats are much more divided over other policy proposals, such as whether to allow ordinary citizens increased rights to carry concealed weapons - according to a survey from Pew Research Center.

 In his latest comment on the shootings, President Donald Trump said he would be "talking about gun laws as times goes by".
 The White House said now is not the time to be debating gun control.